brevdev/compute/README.md

 ## Scope and Philosophy

 - **Internal-first interface**: This repo reflects the interfaces we use within Brev — open-sourced for shared development.
-- **No provider integrations (yet)**: Initial release does not include AWS, GCP, or other cloud backends.
-These will follow.
 - **Accelerator-focused**: Designed for GPUs, but extensible to CPU or container-based workloads.

 ---